-Startups are unknown entity.
-You and I will face some new situation every day.
+Startups are an unknown entity.
+You and I will face some new situations every day.
 We will take decisions that we have not taken before.
 So, mistakes happen.
 And, the scary part is that some of the mistakes are proven as mistakes long after the decision was made.
 Sometimes, it hurts the business a lot.

 In this article, I will share 3 mistakes that I made as a startup co-founder, in the hope that you will get informed before and will think twice before making these decisions.
 You and any other person may disagree or agree with what I’ll tell you.
 And, that’s Ok.
 I’m sharing just my real-life experience and thoughts.

 Mr. G and his friend started an EdTech platform using WordPress.
 Because it was easy to start with, they did not know if there is market demand and most importantly, they did not know about its scalability problems.
 Then, there were good demands in the market, and revenue started to flow in.
 The platform worked mostly well for about 1.5 years but then the problems started to arise.
 At first, Customers were complaining about capacity errors.
 So, they bought more server processing power and memory.
 It worked for some months.
 But then the problems appeared again and in a more gigantic manner.
 Database tables crashed, tons of error messages, the website was inaccessible frequently, and the worst?
 Some user data were lost.
 In the end, it seems that the time and effort saved by using WordPress is equal to the time and effort wasted because of it.

 So, now, what went wrong and what you should do to avoid it.